albertopoljak/geometry-dash-arcade/README.md

 If I feel like it I might update it in future to add new things.

+# Running

+Python 3.6 or 3.7 recommended (at the moment of writing don't use anything above 3.7)

+All you need is Arcade library, see [install instructions](https://arcade.academy/installation.html)

+Then run the main.py file

 # Map editor

 Use [Tiled map editor](https://www.mapeditor.org/)